samyarsworld/chess-ai/README.md

 <a name="dev"></a>
 ## Developer Features
-Here are some technical considerations that was used to build and design this project:
+Here are some technical considerations that were used to build and design this project:

 **Built with Python and Pygame Libraries:** Your chess app was built using the Python programming language and the Pygame library, which provided the necessary tools for developing the game's graphical interface and handling user input.